HenSch90/SiD/Modul_A (Grundprogramm).md

 vc2: SHOW q2 IF eaktsens=2 AND sformdua=1

-vc3: SHOW q3 IF eaktsens=3 | 4 AND sformdua!=1
+vc3: SHOW q3 IF eaktsens=3 AND sformdua!=1

-vc4: SHOW q4 IF eaktsens=3 | 4 AND sformdua=1
+vc4: SHOW q4 IF eaktsens=3 AND sformdua=1

+vc5: SHOW q5 IF eaktsens=4 AND sformdua!=1

+vc6: SHOW q6 IF eaktsens=4 AND sformdua=1

-vc5: SHOW it1 IF eaktsens=2 OR eaktsens=3 OR eaktsens=4
+vc7: SHOW it1 IF eaktsens=2 OR eaktsens=3 OR eaktsens=4
-vc6: SHOW it2 IF eaktsens=3 OR eaktsens=4
+vc8: SHOW it2 IF eaktsens=3 OR eaktsens=4
-vc7: SHOW it3 IF eaktsens=4
+vc9: SHOW it3 IF eaktsens=4

 av: